Manhattan Project feed materials program: Uranium metal

 Before the war, the only uranium metal available commercially was produced by the Westinghouse Electric and Manufacturing Company, using a photochemical process.
 Brown oxide was reacted with potassium fluoride in large vats on the roof of Westinghouse's plant in Bloomfield, New Jersey.
 This produced ingots the size of a quarter that were sold for around $20 per gram.
 Edward Creutz, the head of the Metallurgical Laboratory's group responsible for fabricating the uranium, wanted a metal sphere the size of an orange for his experiments.
 With Westinghouse's process, this would have cost $200,000 and taken a year to produce.

 The hydride or "hydramet" process was developed by Peter P. Alexander, at Metal Hydrides, which used calcium hydride (CaH2) as the reducing agent.
 By this means the Metal Hydrides plant in Beverly, Massachusetts, managed to produce a few pounds of uranium metal.
 Unfortunately, the calcium hydride used contained unacceptable amounts of boron, a neutron poison, making the metal unsuitable for use in a reactor.
 Some months would pass before Clement J. Rodden from the National Bureau of Standards and Union Carbide found a means to produce sufficiently pure calcium hydride.
 Metal Hydrides managed to produce 41 ST of metal by the time operations were suspended on 31 August 1943.
-It then started reprocessing scrap uranium metal, and produced 1,090 ST at a cost of $0.33 per pound.
+It then started reprocessing scrap uranium metal, and produced 1090 ST at a cost of 0.33 $/lb.

-At the Ames Project at Iowa State College, Frank Spedding and Harley Wilhelm began looking for ways to create the uranium metal.
-At the time, it was produced in the form of a powder, and was highly pyrophoric.
-It could be pressed and sintered and stored in cans, but to be useful, it needed to be melted and cast.
-Casting presented difficulty because uranium corroded crucibles of beryllium, magnesia and graphite.
-To produce uranium metal, they tried reducing uranium oxide with hydrogen, but this did not work.
-At the time it was mistakenly believed that uranium belonged under chromium, molybdenum and tungsten in the periodic table.
-While most of these elements can be reduced to form pure metal and slag, uranium did not behave this way.
-In June 1942 they tried reducing the uranium with carbon in a hydrogen atmosphere, with only moderate success.
-They then tried aluminium, magnesium and calcium, all of which were unsuccessful.
-The following month the Ames team found that molten uranium could be cast in a graphite container.
-Although graphite was known to react with uranium, this could be managed because uranium carbide formed only where the two touched.